← Help

 Large cities and regions

 When you add a large city, a region picker appears showing the available regions.
-CityWalker uses your current location to recommend the region you are in, marked You are here, so it is easy to pick the right one.
+CityWalker uses your current location to recommend the one you are in, marked You are here, so it is easy to pick the right one.
 Tap a region to download it.

 The region picker for a large city in CityWalker